Financial Challenges Support

 If a student qualifies for emergency funding, the funding will be paid directly to the party owed; therefore, certain documentation must be provided (see list of eligible expenses below).
 Funds will never be disbursed in cash to a student.
 Students who have previously received emergency funding may be required to speak with financial aid before being eligible for additional funding.

-- Must have a current FAFSA on file (exceptions made for those who are not eligible to apply)
+- Must submit a FAFSA (exceptions made for those who are not eligible to apply)

 - Must be attending degree credit classes regularly for the current semester